 Who Is Michael Fauntroy?

-Michael K. Fauntroy is associate professor of political science at Howard University, where he teaches courses in African American political behavior and American political parties.
-He joined the faculty at Howard after 11 years on the faculty of the School of Public Policy at George Mason University.
-Prior to joining the faculty at GMU, he was an analyst in American national government at the Congressional Research Service (CRS).
+Michael K. Fauntroy is associate professor of political science, associate chair, and graduate program director at Howard University, where he teaches courses in African American political behavior, American political parties, interest groups, and national government.
+He joined the faculty at Howard in 2013 after 11 years on the faculty of the School of Public Policy at George Mason University.
+Before entering academia, he was an analyst in American national government at the Congressional Research Service (CRS).
 At CRS, he provided research and consultations for members and committees of Congress.
 He also served as a civil rights analyst at the U.S. Commission on Civil Rights, where he conducted research on civil rights issues such as voting rights and fair housing.

-Fauntroy's second book, Republicans and the Black Vote, analyzes the historical relationship between African Americans and the GOP and was a 2007 Foreword magazine book of the year finalist .
+Fauntroy's second book, Republicans and the Black Vote, analyzes the historical relationship between African Americans and the GOP and was a 2007 Foreword magazine book of the year finalist.
 He is also the author of Home Rule or House Rule?
 Congress and the Erosion of Local Governance in the District of Columbia.
-A third book, Attacking Democracy: Conservatism and Black Voter Suppression will be published in 2014.
+A third book, More than Just Partisanship: Conservatism and Black Voter Suppression will be published in 2017 by New York University Press.
 A regular contributor to The Huffington Post, he has been published in The Root, The Washington Times, TomPaine.com, and The Black Commentator.
 He has been quoted widely in print publications such as The New York Times Magazine, The Washington Post, USA Today, Politico, Newsday, Black Enterprise, The Washington Times, the New York Daily News, BET.com, and the Boston Globe.